numtide/devshell/README.md

 contains either GCC or Clang which makes it hard to select a specific C compiler.

-This is why `mkDevShell` builds its environment from a `builtins.derivation`.
+This is why `mkShell` builds its environment from a `builtins.derivation`.

 direnv loads will change from:
 ```